-Along with UK, France and Germany, Persona is now available to customers in Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia and Finland.
+Along with UK, France and Germany, Persona is now available to customers in Austria, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia and Finland.

 Other EU countries include Greece, Guernsey, Hungary, Italy, Ireland, Iceland, Jersey, Latvia, Lithuania, Liechtenstein, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland.

 Worldwide, the service now extends to Asia (Bahrain, China, Hong Kong, India, Japan, Jordan, Kuwait, Malaysia, Oman, Philippines, Qatar, Saudi Arabia, South Korea, Singapore, Taiwan, United Arab Emirates, Vietnam) and Asia-Pacific (Australia, New Zealand);